 Interpretation of Inventory Turnover Ratio

 Inventory turnover ratio is an efficiency ratio that measures how well a company can manage its inventory.
-It is important to achieve a high ratio as it reduces storage and other holding costs.
+It is important to achieve a high ratio, as higher turnover rates reduce storage and other holding costs.
 It is vital to compare the ratios between companies operating in the same industry and not for companies operating in different industries.
-The benchmark inventory turnover ratio varies greatly depending on the industry.
+The benchmark ratio varies greatly depending on the industry.

 Depending on the industry that the company operates in, inventory can help determine its liquidity.
 For example, inventory is one of the biggest assets that retailers report.
 If a retail company reports a low inventory turnover ratio, the inventory may be obsolete for the company, resulting in lost sales and additional holding costs.

-- Inventory turnover ratio should only be compared for companies operating in the same industry as the inventory turnover ratio varies greatly depending on the industry.
+The ratio should only be compared for companies operating in the same industry, as the ratio varies greatly depending on the industry.

-- A high ratio is always favorable as it reduces storage and other holding costs.
+A high ratio is always favorable, as it indicates reduced storage and other holding costs.

-- Depending on the industry, the inventory turnover ratio can be used to determine a company’s liquidity.
+Depending on the industry, the ratio can be used to determine a company’s liquidity.

 Thank you for reading CFI’s guide to Inventory Turnover Ratio.
 To keep learning and advancing your career, the following CFI resources will be helpful: